Rupioe/pacshweep/README.md

 If you don't want to compile the GUI you can use
 >$ make nogui

+## Configuration
+You can configure a minimum time to wait before re-downloading the database(s) at pacswheep execution.
+Edit the config file :
+>$ vim ~/.config/pacswheep/pac.conf

+And input your chosen value :

+UPDATE_TIME=1d

+is the default value, use nothing to download each run, no suffix for ticks, s for seconds, mi for minutes, d for days, m for months and y for years.

 ## Running

 > $ pacshweep --help